DevGrow/devgrow.github.io/about.md

     <img src="/assets/images/authors/mdolon.jpg" />
     <h4><a href="http://mdolon.com/">Monji Dolon</a></h4>
     <p>
-      Monji is a detail-oriented product designer and front-end developer.
+      Monji is a product designer and front-end developer.
 In his free time, he likes to play guitar, climb tall mountains and go surfing.
 You can find his portfolio at <a href="http://mdolon.com/">mdolon.com</a>.
     </p>
   </li>
 </ul>